 To start with, you'll need to create a new object and call it something like "obj_Xbox_Controller" (or add the following into some other persistent controller object in your project).
 For simplicity, we'll make this object persistent since it's only going to be created once at the start of the game and will run in the background.
-This object will be used to listen for sign-in/out callbacks, so add a Social Asynchronous Event with the something like the following code:
+This object will be used to listen for sign-in/out callbacks, so add a System Asynchronous Event with the something like the following code:

 var _type = async_load[? "event_type"];

 // Pause the game if required